mopidy/website/README.md

 type: backend              # One of "backend"/"frontend"/"mixer"/"web"

 # Optional fields:
+service: FooBar            # Name of the upstream service if any.
 dev:                       # Development related fields
   github: mopidy/mopidy-foo     # GitHub repo
   circle: true                  # Whether using CircleCI